Court Stenography Courses and Classes Overview

 Court stenography courses are most often taken as part of a court or judicial reporting program at the diploma, certificate or associate's degree level, with a certificate or associate's degree being the most common credential needed to work in the field.
 These programs may be completed at a 2-year college or technical school, 4-year university or special school for court reporting.
 Completing a court reporting educational program also prepares students for state licensing and National Court Reporters Association (NCRA) certification, which are both common requirements.

-Overview of Court Stenography Courses
+List of Court Stenography Courses

 Machine Stenography Course

-Students take this required class with the goal of performing 2-voice, 4-voice and literary stenography at minimum word per minute (wpm) speeds and with a minimum accuracy rate.
+Students take this required class with the goal of performing 2-voice, multi-voice and literary stenography at minimum word per minute (wpm) speeds and with a minimum accuracy rate.
 Phonetics, concentration and careful listening are coupled with manual dexterity for specialized keyboarding skills.